constellant/dpSlate/source/two_column.md

 ---

-title: Authoring a API Tutorial Using dpSlate
+title: Authoring a API Tutorial using dpSlate in 2 Column

 version: V2.1

-copyright: Copyright &copy; 2013-2015 Perigee Capital, LLC., Portions Copyright 2008-2013 by Concur Technologies, Inc. All Rights Reserved.
+copyright: Copyright &copy; 2013-2015 Perigee Capital, LLC, All Rights Reserved.

-publisher: DeveloperProgram.com
+publisher: DevNet, Cisco's Developer Program

-publisher_address: Perigee Capital LLC., 2300 Greenhill Drive, Suite 400, Round Rock, TX 78664, USA
+publisher_address: Cisco Systems, Inc., 150 W Tasman Dr, San Jose, CA 95134, USA

 comments: dpSlate is Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.
 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitationsunder the License.
-The Perigee Capital, DevelopProgram.com, DP.com, dpSlate, and the dp.com Logo are trademarks of Perigee Capital, LLC.

 title_page: true